Symmetry and Invariant Bases in Finite Element Exterior Calculus: Invariant Bases of Lowest Polynomial Degree

-We commence our study of invariant bases with an analysis of the case of lowest order, that is, the constant differential forms over a simplex.
-The lowest-order case already exhibits non-trivial features and will serve as the base case for a recursive construction of invariant bases for spaces of higher-order polynomial differential forms.
-Moreover, in this section we determine the irreducible group action of the permutation group equivalent to the pullback group action on the finite element space.
-We take a closer look at the spaces of constant $k$-forms over $n$-simplices.
-We first review the following fact from representation theory.
+We commence our study of invariant bases with the case of the constant differential $k$-forms over an $n$-simplex.
+Already the lowest-degree case exhibits non-trivial features.
+It serves as the base case for recursively constructing invariant bases in the last section.
+We utilize some advanced results in the representation theory of the symmetric group.